Hanaqtah/FinalProject-HTU/README.md

 Core functionalities of the Sauce Demo application are working as expected.

-Some issues were identified when logged in with different users. **As an example**, login and field validation problems occurred when testing with problem_user, which should be addressed before production-like testing.
+Some issues were identified when logged in with different users. **As an example**, login and field validation problems occurred when testing with **problem_user**, which should be addressed before production-like testing.